 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of American Trade School, see our tuition and fees and room and board pages.

-The student loan default rate at American Trade School is 7.8%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at American Trade School is 9.4%.
+This is about the same as the national default rate of 10.1%.

 Contact details for American Trade School are given below.

 |Address:||3925 Industrial Drive, Saint Ann, MO 63074-1807|